 Now for the big question at hand.
 When a company is billed by cost per page, which services, products, equipment, etc. will count towards that price?

 - Toner: All toner refills are included within your CPP.
 Most MPS programs even offer proactive toner monitoring.
 This means that the MPS provider will closely watch your toner levels.
-When the toner gets low, the MPS provider will automatically order and ship you a new refill cartridge just in time for replacement.
+When the toner gets low, the MPS provider will automatically order and ship you a new refill cartridge just in time for a replacement.

 Since Mono printers only use a single color cartridge (black) vs. four with Color (cyan, magenta, yellow and black), Mono devices will ultimately require fewer cartridges.
 This is why Color CPPs are typically priced higher.